-First there were Storms Ciara and Dennis, now Coronavirus.
-The impacts of the pandemic are changing every minute, causing widespread fear and uncertainty around the world.
 Frontline teams are under particular pressure as agents struggle to manage surging and often widely fluctuating volumes of customer calls.
 When disaster strikes, what can businesses do to smooth the peaks and troughs?
 What can they do to maintain calm in a highly unpredictable environment while continuing to deliver an exceptional customer experience (CX)?
 Read on to learn how AI first aid can help support your company to weather the storm.

 Artificial Intelligence (AI) is already transforming the way businesses interact with their customers by providing faster and better resolutions to customer queries.
 In the same way businesses are exploring the potential of AI as a valuable crisis management tool, with amazing results.

-AI to the rescue: 4 ways to keep calm and carry on.
+AI first aid: 4 ways to keep calm and carry on:

 1. Create your very own CoronaBot